Learn more about Drug & Alcohol Detox at Allure Detox.

 • Administer substance tests to make sure that the therapy is effective.

-• Arrange for group therapy sessions.
+• Arrange for support group therapy sessions.

-• Offer psychoeducation.
+• Offer psychotherapy and psychoeducation.

-• Evaluate your progress.
+• Evaluate your progress for self-awareness.

 The main difference between individual therapy and group therapy is that you will not receive individual attention in group therapy.
 The focus of group therapy will be to create a cohesive group that will be a support system for everyone, so you will have the opportunity to interact with individual people during group therapy.